- ABMS Certification:

 - Clinical Practice:

-- Atherosclerosis (Hardening of the Arteries), Lymphedema, Pulmonary Embolism, Uterine Fibroids (Fibromyoma), Varicose Veins, Abdominal Aortic Aneurysm (AAA), Deep Vein Thrombosis (DVT), Fibromuscular Dysplasia, Iliac Aneurysm, May-Thurner Syndrome, Mesenteric Arterial Disease, Peripheral Artery Disease (PAD), Popliteal Aneurysm, Subclavian Arterial Disease, Uterine Artery Embolization, Venous Insufficiency, Thoracic Aortic Aneurysm, Aortic Disease, Artery Disease, Angioplasty, Fistulogram
+- Atherosclerosis, Lymphedema, Uterine Fibroids (Fibromyoma), Varicose Veins, Abdominal Aortic Aneurysm (AAA), Aortic Aneurysm Repair & Removal, Deep Vein Thrombosis (DVT), Effort Subclavian Vein Thrombosis, Fibromuscular Dysplasia, Iliac Aneurysm, May-Thurner Syndrome, Mesenteric Arterial Disease, Peripheral Artery Disease (PAD), Popliteal Aneurysm, Subclavian Arterial Disease, Traumatic Aortic Injury, Uterine Artery Embolization, Venous Insufficiency, Thoracic Aortic Aneurysm, Aortic Disease, Aorta Disease, Endovascular Embolization, Biliary Drainage, Central Line Catheter, Fistulogram, Nephrostomy Tube, Interventional Radiology, Mechanical Thrombectomy, Inferior Vena Cava (IVC) Filter, Varicocele

 - Associate Professor